safespring/web/content/blogg/2022-09-api-play.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
-At Safespring we promote as much automation as possible using standard tools like Terraform and Ansible.
+Safespring promote as much automation as possible using standard tools like Terraform and Ansible.
 Sometimes, however, it is necessary to dig one step deeper in order to find some missing pieces of information in order to create a complete automation.
 {{</ingress >}}